qixitan/Class/README.md

 # *Classification*
 some basic model of Classification envs：python==3.8 torch>=1.8.1 GPU:NVIDIA RTX1080Ti
-# *Note:* If you have any questions, please send an email to qixitan@qq.com or tanqixi508@gmail.com

 #### *Project Process*
 ##### 2022/2/9
 Uploaded the classification file of resnet18 to CIFAR10 in exps.train_cifar10